 THE FRUIT EXCHANGE – Just fifty years after Brian Epstein topped himself, not only are gay clubs acceptable but they take the mickey out of themselves as well, as evidenced by this hilarious name.
 Poor Brian, if only he’d known that change was on the way.
-Not only would shunning be off the table, he’d have gotten a Pride Week Parade, and a rainbow flag to boot.
+Not only would shunning be off the table, but he’d also have gotten a Pride Week Parade, and a rainbow flag to boot.

 OUT! – A LOCAL DRAG SHOW

 Anyway, people, I’m only getting started so place your beverage in your cup holder and fasten your seatbelts.
 We’ve got some rough territory to cover.
 Also, you might want to keep a small, plastic rubbish bin within reach should you feel a sudden rush of nausea.

-With BeatleWeek in town, the resident street people are doing their best at playing upon the sympathies of “Peace and Love” Beatles fans, who are little more than a bunch of low-hanging fruit wearing Beatles tee-shirts and paraphernalia.
-Such easy targets are lulled into a false sense of security by the music, alcohol, and the all you need is love togetherness these sort of events engender.
-Meanwhile, the Liverpool grifters are in your face to wheedle money out of you in order to get while the getting’s good before BeatleWeek is over.
+With BeatleWeek in town, the resident street people are doing their best at playing upon the sympathies of “Peace and Love” Beatles fans, who are seen as little more than a bunch of low-hanging fruit wearing Beatles tee-shirts and paraphernalia.
+Such easy targets are easily identified and lulled into a false sense of security by the music, alcohol, and the “all you need is love” togetherness these sort of events engender.
+Meanwhile, the Liverpool Grifters are in your face to wheedle money out of you in order to get while the getting’s good before BeatleWeek is over.
 It’s a feeding frenzy to the point that fights break out over the really choice chumps’ change.
-The street people spend most of their energy in a scrum scamming people out of their cash or fighting over people from whom to extract money.
+The street people spend most of their energy in a scrum scamming people out of their cash or fighting over the best marks.